If you love math(s),

 On the other hand,

-I think what happens after you integrate, no, I mean when you embed for the purpose of solving,
+I think what happens after you integrate, no, I mean when you embed for the purpose of solving, for example I think using the "weak form" of a problem in (again, differential equations, advanced topics),

 but there are easier examples, like finding the roots of a simplest type of quadratic equation is hit-or-miss if you only know normal numbers but it's jokingly easy if you use complex numbers,